-To begin with, there is Netaji Subhash Park bang opposite the red fort, just you start seeing the Red Fort as you enter this area from Delhi gate side.
+To begin with, there is Netaji Subhash Park, bang opposite the red fort, just you start seeing the Red Fort as you enter this area from the Delhi gate side.
 The park is almost not visible from the road.
 Unless you make a conscious effort to look for it, and then try to locate its entrance.

 Netaji Subhash Park

 There is an abandoned structure on this ground that looks like an amphitheater.
 As of now, the only bare brick structure is visible.
 And obviously, there is no board to tell the story of this place.

 In one corner of this ground, there are open-air desi massage parlors.
 There are masseurs, with their collection of colorful oil bottles sitting under trees.
 Some of them are massaging their customers while others are waiting for them.
 Some of them were playing cards while waiting for the customers.

-Interestingly when I tried clicking a picture of the oil bottles and the masseurs, they refused to be clicked and asked RS 50/- per picture was taken.
+Interestingly when I tried clicking a picture of the oil bottles and the masseurs, they refused to be clicked and asked RS 50/- per picture if taken.
 A distance glance indicated that they do both oil and dry massage as some people were getting massaged with all their clothes on.
-Their not so friendly gesture indicates that they do not want me to ask any questions.
+Their not-so-friendly gesture indicates that they do not want me to ask any questions.
 So I could not make a conversation with them and know more about them.
-Probably I would have come in way of their business.
+Probably I would have come in the way of their business.

 Walk towards Jama Masjid and Meena Bazaar and from gate no 1 of Jama Masjid, walk in the lane bang opposite it.